International Financial Reporting Standards: History

 The International Accounting Standards Committee (IASC) was established in June 1973 by accountancy bodies representing ten countries.
 It devised and published International Accounting Standards (IAS), interpretations and a conceptual framework.
 These were looked to by many national accounting standard-setters in developing national standards.

 In 2001, the International Accounting Standards Board (IASB) replaced the IASC with a remit to bring about convergence between national accounting standards through the development of global accounting standards.
 During its first meeting the new Board adopted existing IAS and Standing Interpretations Committee standards (SICs).
 The IASB has continued to develop standards, calling the new standards "International Financial Reporting Standards" (IFRS).

 In 2002, the European Union (EU) agreed that, from 1 January 2005, International Financial Reporting Standards would apply for the consolidated accounts of EU-listed companies, bringing about the introduction of IFRS to many large entities.
+This integration subjects the definitive legal interpretation of the standards within the EU to the authority of the European Court of Justice (ECJ), acting in cooperation with national courts.
 Other countries have since followed the lead of the EU.

 In 2021, on the occasion of COP26 of the United Nations Framework Convention on Climate Change in Glasgow, the IFRS Foundation announced the formation of the new International Sustainability Standards Board, ISSB.